 - Added syntax highlighting for JSON and Vue files.

-- Will now track a persistent_session_connected event through Segment/Redshift when a workspace session is created.
+- Will now track a persistent_session_connected event through Segment/Redshift when an Advanced Assessment session is created.

 - Improved clarity of edit vs. view mode